The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 #### `server/middleware/checkAuthentication.js`

 1. `checkAuthentication` checks for `req.session.user_id`.
 Where was this value originally set, and how does the server know which session belongs to which incoming request?
-2. `checkAuthentication` returns `401` when the session is missing.
-What is the difference between `401 Unauthorized` and `403 Forbidden`?
-Which should the `deleteBookmark` controller use if a logged-in user tries to delete someone else's bookmark?
+2. `checkAuthentication` returns `401` when `req.session.user_id` is missing.
+Open `deleteBookmark` in `bookmarkControllers.js` — it also rejects some requests, but with a `403` instead.
+What is the difference between what these two status codes communicate?
+Why is `403` the right choice there rather than `401`?
-3. `checkAuthentication` is applied directly to individual routes that need protection (`POST /api/bookmarks`, `DELETE /api/bookmarks/:bookmark_id`, etc.) rather than to the entire router through `app.use(checkAuthentication)`.
-What would be the benefit of applying it to a whole router instead?
-What problem would that create for this application?
+3. Look at the bookmark routes in `index.js`. `checkAuthentication` appears on some routes but not others — `POST` and `DELETE` routes have it, but `GET /api/bookmarks` does not.
+Why isn't `checkAuthentication` applied to all routes at once with `app.use(checkAuthentication)`?
+What would break if it were?

 **<details><summary>Answers</summary>**